Cooling Towers banner

 Safety and Compliance Standards

-The best quality assurance for your cooling tower is the knowledge that is has been certified or approved per the standards of a few important standards organizations.
-One of the them is ASME (The American Society of Mechanical Engineers) and the other is CTI (Cooling Technology Institute).
-Both of these associations offer standards and advice on the performance and safety testing of cooling towers.
-In addition, in the United States, your cooling towers must meet the standards of the EPA (Environmental Protection Agency).
-Per the Clean Air Act Amendments of 1990, the EPA enforces rules designed to reduce the emissions produced by industrial cooling towers.
+The highest quality assurance for your cooling tower comes from its certification or approval according to the standards of key organizations.
+Two prominent ones are ASME (The American Society of Mechanical Engineers) and CTI (Cooling Technology Institute).
+Both associations provide standards and guidelines for the performance and safety testing of cooling towers.
+Additionally, in the United States, cooling towers must comply with EPA (Environmental Protection Agency) regulations.
+Under the Clean Air Act Amendments of 1990, the EPA enforces rules aimed at reducing emissions from industrial cooling towers.

-In addition to certifications and testing recommendations from ASME, CTI and the EPA, you should make sure that your cooling tower meets all the standard requirements of your industry, whether that be FDA standards, Mil-Specs or something else.
-If your cooling tower will be using combustible materials or is any danger of catching or causing a fire, it must meet the standard requirements of NFPA (National Fire Protection Association) 214.
+Beyond certifications and recommendations from ASME, CTI, and the EPA, your cooling tower should also adhere to the standard requirements of your specific industry, whether those are FDA standards, Mil-Specs, or others.
+If your cooling tower uses combustible materials or poses any fire risk, it must meet the NFPA (National Fire Protection Association) 214 standards.

 Things to Consider